GatchamanII/AW-Improvements/README.md

 # AW-Improvements
-Chrome (Tampermonkey) / Firefox (Greasemonkey) Userscript to improve the experience on adultwork.com
+Tampermonkey (Chrome) Userscript to improve the experience on adultwork.com

 ## Features
 * Move key information (where available) to top of page, below profile name